Gistly

 When an AI system transcribes a call, the transcript is a new data artifact containing personal data.
 Under GDPR and DPDP Act, this transcript has the same protection requirements as the original recording, and the same retention and deletion obligations apply.

 If you use AI to score agent performance or flag compliance issues, the AI system's decisions must be explainable and auditable.
-Under emerging AI regulations (EU AI Act, India's proposed AI framework), automated decisions affecting individuals may require human oversight.
+Under emerging AI regulations (EU AI Act, India's proposed AI framework), automated decisions affecting individuals may require human-in-the-loop oversight to ensure fairness, catch edge cases, and provide recourse when automated scoring produces disputed results.
+Understanding the distinction between AI guardrails and audit is becoming essential for compliance teams navigating these overlapping requirements.

 Informing customers that their call is "recorded" may not cover the fact that AI systems will analyze the recording, generate a transcript, extract sentiment, and produce a quality score.
 Some interpretations of DPDP and GDPR require specific consent for AI processing that goes beyond recording consent.